Betterment Review: Pros, Cons, and How This Robo Advisor Stacks Up to The Competition

 Goldman Sachs Smart Beta Portfolio

-Designed by Goldman Sachs Asset Management, this portfolio seeks higher returns by taking on somewhat higher risks.
+Designed by Goldman Sachs Asset Management, the Smart Beta Portfolio seeks higher returns by taking on somewhat higher risks.
 While this strategy still sticks to Betterment’s principles of diversification and tax optimization, it is also a little less passive.

 This portfolio will select for areas of the market where greater returns are expected over time, using a distinct algorithm.
 It looks for areas of the market with good value, high-quality, robust momentum, and low volatility.